 Basic design; three tubes, Buccaneer style, middle one for stuff, outer two for engines, you get the picture!

-Another way of looking at it is a much smaller, two seat and twin engined MRA4, with folding wings.
+Another way of looking at it is a much smaller, two-seat and twin-engined MRA4, with folding wings.

-This presents a large front aspect cross section so not very stealthy but in the words of Katherine Tate, ‘am a bovvered’
+This presents a large front aspect cross-section so not very stealthy but in the words of Katherine Tate, ‘am a bovvered’

 If you look at the original Buccaneer, the bomb bay was actually quite modest in dimensions, comfortable for four thousand pounders but the basic configuration should be retained, just larger in size if needed.

-This is not a version of the so called transport bomber but would be a dedicated design.
+This is not a version of the so-called transport bomber but would be a dedicated design.

 Payload; in order to reduce drag the payload, as far as possible, should be carried in an internal bay.
-Maximum payload should be in the region of 6 to 8 tonnes at full fuel with all the additional systems fitted.
-Instead of pure weight the driver now is number of weapons.
+The maximum payload should be in the region of 6 to 8 tonnes at full fuel with all the additional systems fitted.
+Instead of pure weight the driver now is a number of weapons.
 As weapon precision improves, so the need for so many to achieve a given effect is reduced.
 The need to reduce civilian casualties has also resulted in a trend to smaller weapons but there are targets where a big bang is still needed and smaller weapons of course, means more weapons, although volume limitations might kick in before weight.

-Wing tip stations should be able to carry defensive aids and self defence missiles.
+Wingtip stations should be able to carry defensive aids and self-defence missiles.
 These are generally low drag and need to be immediately available so external mounting is the sensible option.
 These would be for self defence only.
 ASRAAM would be the obvious choice and to provide some commonality with other aircraft, the same defensive pods pods.
 In service in the Gulf, Buccaneers were initially armed with Sidewinders for self defence but when the threat reduced they were dispensed with.